nebulab/playbook/source/people-ops/paid-time-off.html.md

 | 25 - 48                 |    60      |
 | >48                     |    88      |

-### Rounding-off

-PTO hours and overtime might sum up to a non-rounded total - for this reason the balance will be rounded-up to the nearest half-hour by applying the following rules:

-- from 0 to 0.249 = 0;
-- from 0.25 to 0.749 = 0.5;
-- from 0.75 to 1 = 1.

 ## Special paid leave

 In special cases you're eligible in requesting a special paid leave.
 Below is a non-exhaustive list: